LATEST CSA SHARES:

 We will send out newsletters throughout the harvest season, filled with updates, recipes, and stories from the farm.
 Members can also look forward to exclusive CSA farm tours and opportunities to volunteer and learn about how their food is grown.
 We also offer CSA exclusive discounts on non-CSA items.
 We want our members to have a true understanding of our farm and how their food is grown.
 We are growing for you!

 We offer weekly or bi-weekly shares with multiple pick up options.
 A sample of a Full CSA weekly share might include: a bag of spring lettuce mix, a bunch of carrots, a bunch of beets, a bunch of kale, a bunch of green onions, a package of micro greens, 6 pieces of citrus fruit.
-Our members also have the option of adding our pastured chicken or duck eggs to each CSA pick up.
+Our members also have the option of adding our pastured chicken eggs and fresh-cut flowers to each CSA pick up.

 WHAT WE GROW: